Covid pushed millions worldwide from the middle class to poverty. One man is trying to work his way back.

 The pandemic has exposed the fragility of the region’s lauded poverty-busting years.
 There is a continuing dearth of formal, salaried jobs.
 Wealth inequality persists, and tax laws still shield the rich.
 Safety-net programs remain limited, particularly for the middle class.

 Some countries are already seeing stark inequality worsen because of the pandemic.
-And marginalized groups — people of color, women, lower-skilled workers — face some of the steepest roads to recovery.
+And marginalized groups — people of color, women, low-skill workers — face some of the steepest roads to recovery.

 Colombia, the world’s 13th-most unequal nation before the pandemic struck, offers a snapshot.

-In a country of 50 million, the poorest fifth of the population lost 24.6 percent of their incomes, while the middle shed 15.6 percent.
+In a country of 50 million, the poorest fifth of the population lost 24.6 percent of its income, and the middle shed 15.6 percent.
 The richest lost a relatively light 10.1 percent.

 Roughly 1.6 million Colombians fell out of the middle class.
 One was Mendoza.